 Recognition of Awardees

-- The work of the successful awardees is featured in a multi-day curated exhibition open to the public and presented in partnership with the Roundhouse Community Arts & Recreation Centre (add hyper link if possible).
+- The work of the successful awardees is featured in a multi-day curated exhibition open to the public and presented in partnership with the Roundhouse Community Arts & Recreation Centre.

 - June 3, 2020 – Nominations OPEN